louislefevre/onyx/README.md

 iv.
 Scope of methods should limit access as much as possible.
 v.
 Other methods should be ordered based on access modifiers, followed by workflow order.

+## To-Do
+- Move addTokens() from Parser into Lexer.
+- Move diagnostics into own ErrorHandler.class from the Evaluator.class.
+- Move Syntax/Token information into own package.
+- Modularise Parser parsePrimaryExpression() and parseExpression() code.
+- Declare and initialise necessary class variables simultaneously, rather than initialise in constructor.

 ## Notes
 - Using [Mavens Standard Directory Layout](http://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) for project structure.